 For other types of claims, if there is a loss, the Operator may charge the Joint Account for the deductibles and loss over the insurance coverage limit, as to insurance coverage provided by the Operator.
 Any settlement received from an insurance carrier should be credited to the Parties that paid for the insurance coverage.
 Costs incurred by Operator may be charged to the Joint Account while the settlement is pending.

 The AAPL 610 and the RMMLF Model Form Operating Agreements provide that if the Operator is required to carry automotive liability insurance, it may not be charged the Joint Account.
 Presumably, the reason for this is because operators once used Petroleum Motor Transportation Association (PMTA) rates, (as of this publication date, Kelley Blue Book and Edmunds rates), to charge for automotive costs.
-These published rates include an element of insurance costs, so if the Operator were to charge for automotive insurance, that would be considered double-dipping.
+These published rates include an element of insurance costs, so if the Operator were to charge for automotive insurance, that would be considered a duplicate charge for automotive insurance.
 Refer to COPAS MFI-55, Vehicle Rates, for more information.

 12. COMMUNICATIONS